hadamove/poms/README.md

 - [x] add docs for electron build
 - [x] profile both native and web build
 - [x] implement simple GUI
+- [x] use depth buffer texture in the shader to visualize depth
+- [x] raytracing rendering
+- [ ] SES rendering with fixed resolution
-- [ ] sticks and balls rendering shader
+- [ ] SES rendering with iterative refinement
 - [ ] fix console warnings in browser
 - [ ] fix colors in web build
 - [ ] implement proper lighting in the shader
-- [ ] use depth buffer texture in the shader to visualize depth